 Detectives have a wide variety of techniques available in conducting investigations.
 A majority of cases are solved by the interrogation of suspects and the interviewing of witnesses.
 Besides interrogations, detectives may rely on a network of informants that may have connections with persons that a detective would not be able to approach formally.

 Evidence collection and preservation is also a key element.

 Detectives usually have several years of patrol duty before being appointed to the Criminal Investigations Bureau.

-The Captain of the Criminal Investigations Bureau is Doug Jones.
+The Captain of the Criminal Investigations Bureau is Chris LeRoy.

-Our Criminal Investigations Bureau consists of seven detectives and an administrative assistant.
+Currently our Criminal Investigations Bureau has seven detectives and an administrative assistant.